 I always say I would much rather it be all killer, not a filler.
 I want every piece to have earned its place in the book and not just to be stuffing things and to take up a few pages.

-You’re a mama and I’m curious, how do you balance like all the deadlines when it comes to writing a book and having two kids I think?
+You’re a mama and I’m curious, how do you balance all the deadlines when it comes to writing a book?

 Johanna: Tha’s such a great question.
 I would say it’s a work in progress.
 Anyone that says I’ve got a great work/life balance is lying to themselves.
 So I always just say, you know, we’re doing our best.
 My husband runs his own business too, so he’s pretty busy.
 I used to work from home and I found that really difficult because, you know, I tried to balance working, looking after baby myself.
 I had this little play pan set up and crib in my studio and it was just insane.